 339.6 Be not dismayed if your endeavors are dismissed as utopian by the voices that would oppose any suggestion of fundamental change.
 Trust in the capacity of this generation to disentangle itself from the embroilments of a divided world.
 To discharge your responsibilities, you will have to show forth courage, the courage of those who cling to standards of rectitude, who champion the cause of justice, whose lives are characterized by purity of thought and action, and whose purpose is directed by love and indomitable faith.

-339.7 As one of the coexecutors of the Divine Plan, your community’s mandate is not, of course, limited to Canada.
+339.7 As one of the co-executors of the Divine Plan, your community’s mandate is not, of course, limited to Canada.
 It is worldwide, and this global perspective must frame both your deliberations and your endeavors.
 Be confident that, as you turn your hearts and minds to the challenge facing you, you will be surrounded by our ardent prayers at the Holy Threshold that Bahá’u’lláh will empower you to realize your highest aspirations.

 With loving Bahá’í greetings,